2014 United States House of Representatives elections in Michigan: District 14

 The 14th district stretches from eastern Detroit westward to Farmington Hills, then north to the suburbs of Auburn Hills.
-The incumbent is Democrat Gary Peters, who has represented the district since 2013 and previously represented the 9th district from 2009 to 2013.
+The incumbent was Democrat Gary Peters, who had represented the district since 2013 and previously represented the 9th district from 2009 to 2013.
 He was re-elected with 82% of the vote in 2012 and the district has a PVI of D+29.

-Peters is not running for re-election, he is instead running for the United States Senate seat being vacated by retiring Democrat Carl Levin in 2014.
+Peters did not run for re-election; he instead ran for the United States Senate seat being vacated by retiring Democrat Carl Levin in 2014.

 Brenda Lawrence won the Democratic primary on August 5, 2014.

 Christina Conyers was the only filed Republican candidate for the GOP primary.